NCAR/lrose-docs/lrose-core/lrose-data-flow.md

 ## The Fast Message Queue (FMQ)

 The Fast Message Queue (FMQ) is fundamental to the real-time operations in LROSE.
 It allows messages to be written to a queue by a single writer, and read by multiple readers.
 This allows data streams to be fed to multiple applications.
+Reads are implemented via efficient polling, which makes FMQs lightweight in terms of CPU usage.

 FMQ is implemented by the Fmq (and DsFmq) classes in the `libs/Fmq` library.